ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 ### Frontend

 As part of this epic, a simple form for creating work packages should be added to the data portal as frontend.
 The form should allow to:

 - Select a dataset from the list of accessible datasets
 - Show the description of the dataset
-- Enter a list of file IDs to restrict the scope of the work pacakge (if the list is empty, all files will be included)
+- Enter a list of file IDs to restrict the scope of the work package (if the list is empty, all files will be included)
 - Create a work package and access token after clicking a submit button
 - Show the access token together with the work package ID in the format that can be pasted to the CLI (GHGA connector)
 - Add a button to copy this to the clipboard